 Chess.com also offers a variety of ‘training bots’ to play against.
 These bots have different difficulty levels and play styles.
 For example, there are more defensive bots, bots with unique tactics, and bots that adapt in real-time to keep you on your toes when you’re doing well and cut you some slack when you’re not.
 You can even play against simulations of real-world chess masters if you fancy a challenge!

-The website also hosts a number of different chess puzzles – where the aim is to solve your way out of different chess situations.
+The website hosts a number of different chess puzzles – where the aim is to solve your way out of different situations.
 There are various modes to try here, including player-VS-player puzzle battles, puzzle rush (where you have three or five minutes to solve as many puzzles as you can), and even practise drills.

 To get started, visit the Chess.com website, or download the free app on Google Play or Apple App Stores.